Humility is often overlooked

 What is Team Humility?

 In the last decade and a half, humility has started to actually be recognized for its value.
-Whether it was the location of humility in the Level 5 Leadership offered up by Jim Collins in his bestseller Good to Great, or the work of positive psychologists like Julie Exline and June Tangney, people are starting to wake up to the value of other-focused self-knowledge that is steeped in a willingness to learn and appreciate the values of others.
+Whether it was the location of humility in the Level 5 Leadership offered up by Jim Collins in his bestseller Good to Great.
+Or whether the work of positive psychologists like Julie Exline and June Tangney.
+People are starting to wake up to the value of other-focused self-knowledge that is steeped in a willingness to learn and appreciate the values of others.

 Based on my research in the field (examining middle school teachers and emergency medical technicians), I characterize team humility as the in-group functioning of team members toward one another, which includes a willingness to learn, accurate self-knowledge, proper location of self (in relation to others) and a care and concern for other group members.